 Overall, there is decent but not decisive evidence against socialism.
 It’s plausible that some forms of socialism, particularly those which leverage worker cooperatives while maintaining competitive markets and a reasonably sized government, could be better than capitalism; this seems worth testing but has not been substantiated well enough to justify activism and reform across the board.
 In addition, there is no guarantee that generic socialist forces in America would lead to a good socialist system rather than a bad socialist system.
 Nor is there a guarantee that socialist change would be a peaceful process.
 So broadly increasing the stability of the capitalist system seems like a good thing.

 This finding is too weak and uncertain to be justified as a main cause priority.
 However, it still has interesting implications for Effective Altruism.
 Numerous writers have alleged that charity is worse than it seems because it could reinforce capitalism, and argued that EAs have a duty of justice to promote new economic systems that could help the developing world escape poverty.
 However, the finding here means that this argument must be reversed.
 Charity is extra good because it reinforces capitalism, and EAs have a duty of justice to reinforce (and refine) capitalism in order to help the developing world.
 Of course neither of these arguments actually make sense - the number of people whose political attitudes are actually changed by philanthropy is negligible as far as anyone can tell, and the "duty of justice" is a moral falsehood.
-But as far as academic debates are concerned, a good deal of institutional orthodoxy will have to be revised in the light of this new idea that capitalist systems are usually superior to socialist systems.
+But as far as philosophical debates are concerned, a good deal of academic orthodoxy will have to be revised in the light of this new idea that capitalist systems are usually superior to socialist systems.